Multiline Strategies¶

 Related Reading¶

-- Pipeline Model – see where multiline sits relative to parsing and transformation.
+Pipeline Model – see where multiline sits relative to parsing and transformation.

-- Reference: CLI Options – full
+Reference: CLI Options – full flag syntax for

---multiline,--extract-prefix, and timestamp controls. - Tutorial: Parsing Custom Formats – practical recipes that often start with multiline normalization.
+Tutorial: Parsing Custom Formats – practical recipes that often start with multiline normalization.